Atlas Corsini : DJ – Musician – Producer – Singer – Songwriter

 His third album, “Rock n Soul Dream” shows off his multi-instrumentalism more explicitly, leaning more heavily towards electronic production than any of his previous projects, marking a new artistic era for him.
 ‘King’ James Shepheard (Dennis Brown, Gregory Isaacs) adds exquisite electric guitars meshing afro cuban, funk and reggae flavours.

 What’s Next For Atlas?

-Atlas is currently producing his fourth album, beginning with the release (on 3rd August) of his first single from the new Album, “Lifetime“, produced by Neon Trax Studios, available here.
+Atlas is currently producing his fourth album, beginning with the release of his first single from the new album, “Lifetime“, produced by Neon Trax Studios, available here.